I’m a Celebrity 2021 cast: Full list of contestants

 I’m a Celebrity 2021 cast: Full line-up of contestants, from Frankie Bridge to Richard Madeley

-The line-up for I’m a Celebrity...
+I’m a Celebrity...
 Get Me Out of Here!
-2021 has finally been announced by ITV.

-Stars participating on this year’s series have arrived in Wales ahead of the launch episode, which will be broadcast this Sunday (21 November).
+2021 is well underway, with a whole new batch of contestants competing in Wales.

-Leading the charge of celebrities are Frankie Bridge, who is best known for her time in pop group The Saturdays, and regular Good Morning Britain co-host Richard Madeley, who is already taunting viewers about potential Bushtucker Trials.
+Leading the charge of celebrities are Frankie Bridge, who is best known for her time in pop group The Saturdays, and regular Good Morning Britain co-host Richard Madeley.

-Soap star Danny Miller (Aaron Dingle in Emmerdale) and former Strictly Come Dancing judge Arlene Philips are also joining the series.
+Soap star Danny Miller (Aaron Dingle in Emmerdale) and former Strictly Come Dancing judge Arlene Phillips are also in the series.

-At 78, Philips will be the oldest I’m a Celebrity contestant to date.
+At 78, Phillips is the oldest I’m a Celebrity contestant to date.

-Athlete Kadeena Cox, who won multiple gold medals at the Paralympics in 2016, is also set to participate, alongside diver Matty Lee. who secured a gold medal for Team GB at the Tokyo Olympics alongside Tom Daley.
+Athlete Kadeena Cox, who won multiple gold medals at the Paralympics in 2016, is also participating, alongside diver Matty Lee. who secured a gold medal for Team GB at the Tokyo Olympics alongside Tom Daley.

-Former footballing pro David Ginola will also join the series alongside rapper Naughty Boy, who was set to appear in 2020 before dropping out; he was replaced by eventual runner-up Jordan North.
+Former footballing pro David Ginola is also on the series alongside rapper Naughty Boy, who was set to appear in 2020 before dropping out; he was replaced by eventual runner-up Jordan North.

 Having just departed BBC Breakfast, Louise Minchin has signed up to the show.
-BBC Radio 1Xtra DJ Snoochie Shy rounds out this year’s contestants.
+BBC Radio 1Xtra DJ Snoochie Shy is also competing in Wales.

-Other rumoured contestants, Adam Woodyatt (Ian Beale in EastEnders) and Simon Gregson (Steve McDonald in Coronation Street) were not announced by ITV, but are expected to show up a few days into the new series.
+Adam Woodyatt (Ian Beale in EastEnders) and Simon Gregson (Steve McDonald in Coronation Street) were not announced in the first batch by ITV, but are joining the show on Thursday 25 November.

 ITV has also reportedly selected a reserve contestant who will only join the show if one of the above drops out.